MatthewJamesHill/Solutions/README.md

 # Solutions

-Solutions plus refactors for various tasks found on the internet
+This is a collection of solutions I have written, plus their refactoring, to various challenges I have found on the internet and elsewhere.